jk367/personal_website/content/photos/Yogo.md

 draft: false
 ---

-yogo is a greek artist, I met him when I went to berghain.
+Yogo is a Greek artist, I met him when I went to Berghain.
 He's really sweet.